Sammyjo20/laravel-haystack-docs/getting-started/configuration.md

         // Or, with a delay in seconds:
         $this->nextJob($seconds = 15);

-        // Or, with a delay with a Carbon instance:
+        // Or, with a delay using a Carbon instance:
         $this->nextJob(now()->addDay());
     }
 }